gleannyc/documentation/docs/docs/visualizing-data/Chart-Menu.md

 Every chart you generate with Glean is based on an underlying SQL Query.
 You can view this underlying query by selecting the View SQL Query option.

-!!! info

-This option will be disabled for flatfile data models, since SQL is not how we process or aggregate data in flatfiles.

 ## Edit Data Model

 Editing a data model allows you to modify the metrics and attributes that define how you visualize data.
 You must have at least an `Editor` role - see [Users and Permissions](../project-management/users-and-permissions.md).